bmatsuo/lark/README.md

 - A simple to install, self-contained system.
 - Builtin modules to simplify shell-style scripting.
+- The `LUA_PATH` environment variable is ignored.
+The module search directory is rooted under the project root for repeatable builds.
 - Optional dependency checking through external tools.

 ##Roadmap features